Archive

 • Do R programs spend most of their time executing in C/Fortran routines or in R code?
 If the answer is C/Fortran and there is some set of functions that are called frequently then it may be worthwhile having versions of these that are tuned to the common case (whatever that might be).
 If the answer is R then what is the distribution pattern of R operations?
 There is a lot that can be done to speed up the R interpreter, but that project will need a lot more effort than is available in a summer of code and we need to get some idea of what the benefits for the general population might be.

-To increase coverage of R usage the measurement tools should be made available for people to download and run on their own R code, and hopefully forwarding the output back some central collection point.
+To increase coverage of R usage, the measurement tools should be made available for people to download and run on their own R code, and hopefully forwarding the output back to some central collection point.
 For maximum portability this means writing the static analysis tools in R. By their very nature the dynamic analysis measurements have to be made via changes to the R system itself, getting users to download and use prebuilt binaries (or building from source) has always been fraught with problems; it is always hard o get users to buy into helping out with dynamic measurements.

 Sophisticated static analysis consumes lots of compute resources.
 However, R programs tend to be short, so the required resources are unlikely to be that great in R’s case; even writing the analysis in R should not cause the resource requirements to be that excessive.

 The only other language likely to share many of R’s language usage characteristics that I can think is APL.
-There have been a few published papers on APL usage, but these were not that wide ranging and probably not of much use.
+There have been a few published papers on APL usage, but these were not that wide-ranging and probably not of much use.
 Perhaps somebody who worked for a now defunct APL compiler company has a copy of in-house performance analysis reports they can make available.

 Relative spacing of operands affects perception of operator precedence